Is the Cabin Zero Military 28L the Best Personal Item Backpack for European Budget Airlines?

 The shoulder straps are very well-padded, and the load lifters are worth noting if you’re on the shorter side, like me.
 They raise the backpack slightly so it sits higher and doesn’t bounce on your lower back.
 The sternum strap and large side compression straps let you cinch it close to your body so it moves with you rather than dragging and weighing you down.

-The padded back panel has a central channel for airflow, which anyone who’s carried a bag on a warm day will appreciate.
-The padding means you won’t find items in the bag stabbing you in the back, and it keeps your stuff, especially your laptop, in the internal sleeve behind it, well protected too.
+The padded back panel has a central airflow channel, which anyone who’s carried a bag on a warm day will appreciate.
+The padding means you won’t find items in the bag stabbing you in the back, and it keeps your stuff, especially your laptop, protected too.

 Weather Resistance